2016 - present

 In his debut season in the dugout at Hibernian, Neil guided Hibernian to the Ladbrokes Championship title and promotion back to the top flight of Scottish football, as well as the William Hill Scottish Cup Semi Final.

 A successful player for club and country, Neil began his managerial career with Celtic, where he won five major honours and many plaudits as he guided Celtic out of a tough UEFA Champions League group, including a stunning victory over Barcelona and a victory away to Spartak Moscow.

 Neil Lennon joined Hibernian on a two-year deal in the summer of 2016, becoming the club's Head Coach having been out of the game since leaving Bolton Wanderers in March of 2016.

 Lennon described that the potential at Easter Road was one of the biggest factors in his decision to move to Edinburgh, especially after witnessing the Scottish Cup parade, when over 150,000 Hibernian supporters flooded the streets of Edinburgh.

-Following his appointment, Neil Lennon gave himself the target of Scottish Premiership promotion in his debut season in charge.
+Following his appointment, Neil Lennon gave himself the target of Ladbrokes Premiership promotion in his debut season in charge.

-His reign got off to a great start with a strong performance in the UEFA Europa League against Brondby, with Hibernian winning in Denmark, before cruelly losing out on penalties.
+His reign got off to a great start with strong performances in the UEFA Europa League Second Qualifying Round against Danish side Brondby IF.
+Despite losing the home leg 1-0, Hibernian secured a reverse of the scoreline in Denmark before cruelly losing out on penalties.